aimms/function-reference/elementary-computational-operations/time-functions/convertreferencedate.rst

 Example
 -----------

-Given a selection of timezones
+Given a selection of timezones:

 .. code-block:: aimms